 The Project Team will provide the three draft surveys to DOR for review and will then revise accordingly.
 Once finalized, Project Team staff will translate the surveys into Spanish.
 Project Team will also coordinate with outside translators to translate the survey into other languages, if necessary.
 Based on data from the U.S. Census Bureau, the top five languages needed to reach Californians are, in order, Spanish, Chinese, Vietnamese, Tagalog, and Korean.
 Thus, the survey will be provided in five total languages.
 Review of the survey instruments in these additional four languages (Spanish, Chinese, Vietnamese, and Korean) by DOR staff/consultants would be greatly appreciated.

 Project Team and DOR will pilot test the surveys to ensure any relevant skip logic functions as planned, including the non-English versions of the surveys.
 After approval, the surveys will go live online.
 The Project Team will rely heavily on gathered intel and research to appropriately and effectively access diverse subpopulations.
-DOR will send the survey invitations to each of the six state-funded TBI sites, as well as through the 28 Independent Living Centers in California.
-Project Team will also partner with outside agencies to disseminate the survey and recruit stakeholders, such as caregiver resource centers; senior centers; and organizations that serve people of color, people who are homeless, people who are undocumented, people who are survivors of domestic violence, etc.
+DOR will send the survey invitations to each of the twelve state-funded TBI sites, California’s 28 Independent Living Centers in California, as well as through DOR’s vocational rehabilitation program.
+Project Team will also partner with outside agencies to disseminate the survey and recruit stakeholders, such as caregiver resource centers; senior centers; and organizations that serve people of color, people who are homeless, people who are undocumented, people who are survivors of domestic violence, people who are justice involved, Medi-Cal long term services and supports, etc.

 Statistical power is the power to detect real differences (assuming that real differences exist in the population as a whole).
 In general, a sample size of approximately 400 is enough statistical power for basic comparisons between groups.
 As such, the Project Team will target a completed sample size of 400 for each of the three target groups (thus, 1,200 overall).
 A larger sample size is highly desirable and will hopefully be attained; 400 in each group is the minimum.
 To encourage additional participation, there may be additional financial needs to incorporate incentives for participation.